ffedox/ilgiornale-scraping/README.md

-# Exctracting Comments with a Selenium-Based Scraper
+# Exctracting Comments with a Selenium Web Scraper

 This repository contains the software created to extract a corpus of comments and articles about the Ius Soli law from (Il Giornale)[https://www.ilgiornale.it/].